Glyphack/Glyphack/content/blog/dv-7/index.md

 I found [Tristan Hume's Hammerspoon config](https://github.com/trishume/dotfiles/blob/master/hammerspoon/hammerspoon.symlink/init.lua).
 I borrowed some nice improvements for my own dotfiles.
 My window manager now knows the last focused window and I can switch to it.
-Did you know that he created [this module](https://www.hammerspoon.org/docs/hs.noises.html) that makes your mac responds to sounds?
+Did you know that he created [this module](https://www.hammerspoon.org/docs/hs.noises.html) that makes your mac respond to sounds?

 [This channel](https://www.youtube.com/watch?v=b2F-DItXtZs) is so funny.